shashankbafna/cowin-vaccination-book-slot/README.md

 # COWIN VACCINATION SLOT AUTO BOOKING
 ## _(Bot with captcha solving & alerting capabilities.
 Never miss the vaccine slot.)_
 ![Cowin-AutoBot](https://user-images.githubusercontent.com/54980800/120240129-7552e700-c27d-11eb-8edc-de83dc6a991b.jpg)

+## HOW IT WORKS
+-  Your computer will act as a server to update messages & recieve messages from telegram bot.
+-  This automation script, gathers the recieved messages from the user & checks the details on COWIN portal.
+-  Your phone (Telegram app) will act as a client to recieve messages sent from the computer.
+-  If your computer stops or your script stops on computer, you will not see any updates on telegram, neither it will search for any slots.
+-  You need to constantly respond if you recieve any alerts on telegram as notification.

 <br>
 <br>
 <img src="https://user-images.githubusercontent.com/54980800/120373493-0ab1b200-c336-11eb-9e63-9c2a0bbf5a4a.png" align="left" width="200px"/>